Table of Contents

 Bola is pungent in both the initial and post-digestive tastes (Rasa and Vipaka).
 It is a Katu Vipak herb.
-Vipak refers to post-digestive (effect after digestion / cooking of Rasa) effect of tastes after its mixing with digestive juices.
-It is the long term effect of herb.
+Vipak refers to post-digestive (effect after digestion/cooking of Rasa) effect of tastes after its mixing with digestive juices.
+It is the long term effect of the herb.

-Katu Viapk herbs, increases dryness in body.
+Katu Viapk herbs, increases dryness in the body.
 Such foods reduce fertility and Kapha.
-Katu vipaak has catabolic effect on body.
+Katu vipaak has catabolic effect on the body.